When using climate data sets for an impacts, adaptation & vulnerability (IAV) assessment, there are four important requirements:

 The maximum consensus climate future (where there is the greatest model agreement) is also shown.
 Understanding where there is the maximum consensus among models is useful.
 In all circumstances, however, the higher impact but less likely best and worst cases should also be considered.

 The following steps outline the procedure for creating a Climate Futures matrix, using the Climate Futures Toolkit on the Climate Change in Australia website.
 However, this process is complex so you may need to seek help.
-A good place to start is the Climate Change in Australia online training .
+A good place to start is the Introduction to Climate Futures and Understanding the Climate Futures Framework (PDF download) .
 You can also contact the CSIRO Climate Science Centre .

 In VCP19, we present data from new high-resolution (5 km) modelling alongside previous modelling datasets – and highlight where the new data add useful insights.
 When assessing risk, it is important to consider the full range of plausible changes, especially if worst-case or other ‘low probability, high impact’ cases are important to manage or mitigate.
 The Climate Futures approach makes it easy to choose representative climate futures from across all available data sources.